codecentric/hikaku/docs/spring.md

 + Supports default value in case no consumes definition has been set

++ Supports `*/*` if the return value is a String and no consumes definition has been set

 ## Currently not supported

 + Checking whether or not to explode query parameter.